Xandyhoss/authorization-server/README.md

 ---

+## Requirements

+- Docker
+- Node.js 20

+---

 ## Getting Started

-### Step 1: Install Dependencies

-Run the following command to install all required dependencies:
-`npm install`

-### Step 2: Configure Environment Variables

-1. Copy the contents of `.env.example` into a new `.env` file in the root directory.
-2. Generate secure tokens for `ACCESS_TOKEN_SECRET` and `REFRESH_TOKEN_SECRET` by running the command:
-   `npm run jwt-secret`.
-The keys will be automatically inserted in the `.env` file.

-### Step 3: Start the PostgreSQL Container

-Run the following command to start the PostgreSQL container:
+Run the following command to start both the PostgreSQL and the Dockerized application containers:
 `./start.sh`

-This will initialize the database using the environment variables defined in the `.env` file.

 ---